 World-first clinical trial commenced in alcohol use disorder

-A world-first clinical study commenced between The Florey Institute and St Vincent’s Hospital in Melbourne, Australia, will trial the treatment of Belsomra (Suvorexant) in 128 participants with co-occurring insomnia and alcohol use disorder.
+A world-first clinical study commenced between The Florey and St Vincent’s Hospital in Melbourne, Australia, will trial the treatment of Belsomra (Suvorexant) in 128 participants with co-occurring insomnia and alcohol use disorder.

-Led by Professor Lawrence, a team of researchers at The Florey Institute have been studying the brain mechanisms underlying alcohol use disorder for over 15 years.
+Led by Professor Lawrence, a team of researchers at The Florey have been studying the brain mechanisms underlying alcohol use disorder for over 15 years.
 His team was the first in the world to publish evidence on the role of a peptide system in the brain – known as the orexin system – in driving relapse to seek and consume alcohol.

 “When it comes to research, it’s important to be in it for the long game”.

 “It has taken 15 years to get from discovery to this trial, which we ultimately hope will have a positive impact for people living with alcohol use disorder,” said Lawrence.

 The team understand that Belsomra, a medication currently approved in Australia for sleep disorders, could be repurposed to treat both alcohol use disorder and co-occurring sleep disorder in an integrative approach.